 Although Nikon’s Z7 II camera is capable of producing excellent stills and video, it’s best for those who primarily seek to capture subjects such as landscapes or portraits, rather than fast-moving subjects.

-Our Nikon Z7 II review found the Z7 II to handle excellently, but the lack of a fully-articulating screen is potentially an issue for those who want to shoot in portrait format, or record pieces to camera for video.
+Our Nikon Z7 II review found the Z7 II to handle excellently, though the lack of a fully-articulating screen is potentially an issue for those who want to shoot in portrait format, or record pieces to camera for video.
 On the plus side, the chunky handgrip and well-placed buttons impressed us when we used it.
 A vertical grip can be picked up as an optional extra, too.

 There’s now a good selection of lenses available for Nikon Z mount, and, unlike Canon, you can also pick up third-party optics if you want to save a bit of cash.

-Panasonic GH6: best hybrid camera for professionals
+Panasonic Lumix GH7: best hybrid camera for professionals

 At a glance: